brizvi4/Credit_Risk_Analysis/README.md

 <img width="493" alt="Pic1" src="https://user-images.githubusercontent.com/95254809/168658776-60b251a8-4866-4a4c-9e31-2d7785854267.PNG">

-The balanced accuracy score for this model is 0.6573.The model is not very precise when it comes to predicting high risk lows.
+The balanced accuracy score for this model is 0.6573.
+The model is not very precise when it comes to predicting high risk lows.
 Recall for high risk is 0.71 which is also not very good.

 - SMOTE Oversampling: